Some Financial Considerations

-- Apply for jobs on campus – Work Study Programs – these may be more flexible and convenient than off-campus jobs.
+- Apply for jobs on campus through the McMaster Work Program.
+This option may be more flexible and convenient than off-campus jobs.

 - Prepare and follow a budget.
-There is a Living on a Budget section on the money site.
+There is a Living on a Budget section on the Mac’s Money Centre website.

-- Talk with you about your own strategies and suggestions for coping and setting realistic short and long term financial goals.
+- Talk with your student about your own strategies and suggestions for coping and setting realistic short- and long-term financial goals.

 - Consider the benefits and pitfalls of credit cards (credit cards are a good way to establish a credit rating, but students should be cautioned about credit cards and loans).